-These assets are subsequently measured at amortised cost using the effective interest method.
+Financial assets at amortised cost These assets are subsequently measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
-Any gain or loss on derecognition is recognised in the consolidated profit or loss and other recognised as income in the consolidated statement of profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
+Any gain or loss on derecognition is recognised in the consolidated profit or loss and other comprehensive income.

+Equity investments at FVOCI These assets are subsequently measured at fair value.
+Dividends are recognised as income in the consolidated statement of profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
 Other net gains and losses are recognised in OCI and are never reclassified to profit or loss.